Connect Jira with Automation

 -

-Save your changes by clicking Save.
+Save your changes by clicking Save integration.

-3. Test the integration
+3. Verify the connection

 To ensure everything is working correctly: